tomwolfe/project_chimera/README.md

 # Project Chimera

-Project Chimera is an innovative AI system that leverages a Socratic self-debate methodology to solve complex problems, generate code, and continuously improve its own capabilities.
-It features a dynamic multi-persona architecture, context-aware reasoning, and a Streamlit-based interactive interface.
+An AI System for Socratic Self-Debate and Continuous Improvement

+## ✨ Overview

+Project Chimera is an advanced AI system designed to tackle complex problems through a unique Socratic self-debate methodology.
+It orchestrates a dynamic team of specialized AI personas, each contributing a distinct perspective to analyze, critique, and refine solutions.
+With a focus on continuous self-improvement, Chimera can analyze its own codebase, identify areas for enhancement in reasoning, robustness, efficiency, and maintainability, and even propose actionable code modifications.
+The system features an interactive Streamlit interface, robust integration with the Google Gemini API, and intelligent context-awareness through codebase scanning and semantic search.

-## ✨ Features
+## 🚀 Key Features

-*   **Socratic Debate Engine**: A central orchestrator (`core.py`) that manages a multi-turn debate among specialized AI personas to arrive at robust solutions.
+*   **Socratic Debate Engine**: Orchestrates multi-turn debates between specialized AI personas to explore problems from diverse angles, fostering comprehensive analysis and solution refinement.
-*   **Dynamic Multi-Persona Architecture**: Utilizes a `PersonaManager` to dynamically select and configure AI personas based on the problem domain, prompt complexity, and historical performance.
+*   **Dynamic Multi-Persona Architecture**: Leverages a configurable set of AI personas (e.g., Code Architect, Security Auditor, Devil's Advocate) whose sequence is dynamically routed based on prompt analysis, domain, and intermediate debate results.
-*   **Context-Aware Reasoning (RAG)**: Integrates a Retrieval-Augmented Generation (RAG) system with a `CodebaseScanner` and `ContextRelevanceAnalyzer` to provide relevant code and documentation context to personas, enhancing their problem-solving capabilities.
+*   **Context-Aware Reasoning (RAG)**: Integrates Retrieval-Augmented Generation (RAG) by scanning provided codebases, computing semantic embeddings, and retrieving the most relevant files and snippets to inform the debate, especially for code-related tasks.
-*   **Self-Improvement Capabilities**: Features a dedicated `Self_Improvement_Analyst` persona and a suite of tools (`FocusedMetricsCollector`, `CritiqueEngine`, `ImprovementApplicator`) that allow the AI to analyze its own codebase, debate process, and performance metrics to suggest and apply improvements.
+*   **Self-Improvement Capabilities**: Enables the AI to critically analyze its own codebase, identify impactful improvements (following the 80/20 principle), and suggest concrete code changes for enhanced reasoning quality, robustness, efficiency, and maintainability.
+*   **Interactive Streamlit UI**: Provides an intuitive web interface for users to input prompts, configure debate parameters, manage personas, and visualize the debate process and final results.
-*   **Robust LLM Interaction**: Employs `GeminiProvider` with built-in retry mechanisms (`tenacity`), rate limiting, and a circuit breaker pattern to ensure resilient and fault-tolerant communication with the Google Gemini API.
+*   **Robust LLM Interaction**: Features resilient integration with the Google Gemini API, incorporating retry mechanisms, rate limiting, and a circuit breaker pattern for reliable communication.
-*   **Structured Output & Validation**: Leverages Pydantic models (`src/models.py`) and JSON schemas (`schemas/`) to enforce strict output formats for LLM responses, ensuring consistency and reliability.
+*   **Structured Output & Validation**: Ensures AI outputs adhere to predefined Pydantic schemas, with advanced parsing and repair heuristics to handle malformed responses and ensure data integrity.
-*   **Interactive Streamlit UI**: Provides a user-friendly web interface (`app.py`) for configuring debate parameters, inputting prompts, viewing real-time progress, and reviewing structured results.
-*   **Prompt Optimization**: Includes a `PromptOptimizer` to dynamically adjust and truncate prompts based on token limits, persona performance, and overall token budget, improving efficiency and reducing costs.
-*   **Conflict Resolution**: A `ConflictResolutionManager` mediates disagreements or malformed outputs from personas, attempting automated self-correction or synthesizing coherent responses.
-*   **Code Quality & Security Checks**: Integrates `Ruff` (linting, formatting), `Bandit` (security scanning), and AST-based checks (`src/utils/validation/code_validator.py`) to validate generated code and analyze the project's own codebase.
+*   **Code Quality & Security Checks**: Integrates static analysis tools (Ruff, Bandit, AST-based checks) to validate generated code and identify potential issues, ensuring high-quality outputs.
-*   **Containerization**: A `Dockerfile` is provided for easy deployment and consistent environments.
-*   **Continuous Integration**: GitHub Actions workflows (`.github/workflows/ci.yml`, `analysis.yml`) automate testing, code quality checks, and trigger self-improvement analysis.

-## 🚀 Getting Started

-Follow these steps to get Project Chimera up and running on your local machine.

-### Prerequisites
+*   **Token Optimization & Cost Tracking**: Intelligently manages token usage across the debate, optimizes prompts to stay within budget, and tracks estimated API costs.
+*   **Customizable Reasoning Frameworks**: Allows users to save, load, import, and export custom persona configurations and debate frameworks, enabling tailored AI behaviors.

+## 🛠️ Technologies Used

+*   **Python**: Core programming language.
+*   **Streamlit**: For the interactive web application.
+*   **Google Gemini API**: Large Language Model provider.
+*   **Pydantic**: For data validation and settings management.
+*   **Sentence Transformers**: For semantic search and context embedding.
+*   **Hugging Face Transformers**: For summarization capabilities.
+*   **Ruff**: High-performance Python linter and formatter.
-*   Python 3.11+
+*   **Bandit**: Security linter for Python code.
-*   Git
-*   A Google Gemini API Key (obtainable from [Google AI Studio](https://aistudio.google.com/apikey))
+*   **Jinja2**: For dynamic prompt templating.
+*   **GitHub Actions**: For CI/CD, self-analysis, and quality checks.
+*   **Docker**: For containerization and deployment.

-### Installation
+## ⚙️ Installation

+To set up Project Chimera locally, follow these steps:

 1.  **Clone the repository**:
     ```bash